Let the truth be known that all humans lie.

-Being dishonest is a sad reality of human nature, and determining when or if someone is lying is not always easy.
+Being dishonest is a sad reality of human nature and trying to determine when or if someone is lying is not always easy.
 Some folks have become masters at disguising the truth, and that usually spells trouble for the person(s) being lied to.
 For men, being labeled "dawgs," cheats, and liars is a long-standing criticism in America.
 But what happens when girlfriends and wives lie?
 Can you tell if she's being totally honest with you?

 To determine whether or not your mate is lying, you could easily deploy common detection techniques like: observing a change in body language, nervousness in her voice, or simply knowing the truth before asking her questions.
 You could also use some of the most proven, powerful detection techniques that will protect you and teach you how to get the truth--every time.

 Honesty and trust--along with communication--are the most important factors in a successful relationship.
 Unfortunately, we live in an imperfect world where deception is inevitable and relationships can be rough.
 Whether you are married, have a girlfriend or, "just a friend", men should make a concerted effort to listen carefully when a suspect mate is speaking.
 Listen to each word, hear her tone, and observe her body language so that you can detect signs of deceit.
 We (men) often miss the true intent of well-chosen words because we're too busy thinking about an effective comeback accusation.